MS in Disability Access and Inclusion

 Introduction to Assistive Technology: Principles and Practice

-Select an additional 3 hours of AT Assessment course work approved by the advisor.
+Select up to 3 semester hours of DHD-AT Assessment courses approved by the advisor. a

-Select an additional 3 hours of DHD classes approved by the advisor.
+Select an additional 3-5 semester hours approved by the advisor. a

 a